As an Amazon Associate we earn from qualifying purchases.

 What is Pesto?

 The word “pesto” means anything prepared using a pestle and mortar.
 It’s derived from the Italian word “pestare,” which means “to crush or pound.”
-What we have come to think of as pesto is traditionally called “Pesto alla Genovese” (here forward referred to as just “pesto”) from its origins in Genoa, Italy.
+What I have come to think of as pesto is traditionally called “Pesto alla Genovese” (here forward referred to as just “pesto”) from its origins in Genoa, Italy.

 The most common ingredients pesto is made of are basil, garlic, salt, parmesan or pecorino cheese, pine nuts, and olive oil.